 Lima is a tiny town located in the state of Montana.
-With a population of 217 people and just one neighborhood, Lima is the 140th largest community in Montana.
-Lima has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 220 people and just one neighborhood, Lima is the 140th largest community in Montana.
+Much of the housing stock in Lima was built prior to World War II, making it one of the older and more historic towns in the country.

 Lima is a blue-collar town, with 38.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lima is a town of construction workers and builders, managers, and sales and office workers.
 There are especially a lot of people living in Lima who work in office and administrative support (16.13%), management occupations (12.90%), and business and financial occupations (12.90%).